-Hazelnut milk is a plant-based milk prepared from hazelnuts, water, and optionally a sweetener.
+It is plant-based milk prepared from hazelnuts, water, and optionally a sweetener.
 It is nutty, dairy-free, and takes just 15 minutes (minus soaking) to prepare!

 🥣 How to Make Hazelnut Milk

-Making your own hazelnut milk is incredibly easy and the result is much better than the one you get at the store!
-Here is what you will need to make hazelnut milk:
+Making your own plant-based milk is incredibly easy, and the result is much better than the one you get at the store!
+Here are what you will need to make it: